xuple/xuple-laravel-react-starter-kit/README.md

+## 🚀 Xuple Starter Kit Pipeline

+This is the foundation starter kit in our growing collection.

+Future templates and extensions will be announced based on community feedback and demand.

-# Xuple Laravel React Starter Kit
+### Xuple Laravel React Starter Kit

 ## Introduction